helori/php-sign/README.md

 # php-sign
 PHP-SIGN is a single electronic signature SDK which works with most common electronic signature services (Universign, Docusign, Yousign...)
 It allows you to integrate your prefered electronic signature solution without worrying about how you will have to switch from one to another in the future.
-Besides, it brings you a clean and easy way to plug your signature provider in your app (probably easier than integrating it directly).
+Besides, it brings you a clean and easy way to plug your signature service in your app (probably easier than integrating it directly).
 It also removes you the hassle of maintaining that part of the code.

-## Installation and setup
+# Installation and setup

 Install the package by running:
 ```bash
 composer require helori/php-sign
 ```

-## How does it work ?
+# How does it work ?

-To launch an electronic signature process, you must define some common elements :
+To launch an electronic signature process (also refered as a *"transaction"*), you must define some common elements :
-- *"documents"* : the files to be signed
+- *"documents"* : the PDF files to be signed.
-- *"signers"* : persons who will sign the documents
+- *"signers"* : the persons who will sign the documents.
-- *"signatures"* : locations on the documents pages where each person's signature will appear
+- *"signatures"* : the locations on the documents pages where each person's signature will appear.

-These elements are part of the signature *"scenario"* which defines how the signature process should run.
+These elements are parts of a transaction *"scenario"* which defines how the signature process should run.
 Once your scenario is defined, a *"requester"* will send it to the signature service and return a *"transaction"* object.
 The requester must be configured with the secret credentials of your signature service user account.

-## Usage
+# Usage

-# Create a Transaction
+## Create a Transaction

 The first step is to define your scenario and create a transaction.
 Remember : a "transaction" represents a "signature process", with all its signers, documents and options.